-- This indicator shows whether a PHA supervisor reinspects a sample of units under contract during the PHA fiscal year, which meets the minimum sample size requirements for quality control of HOS inspections. - Points are based on whether the required quality control reinspections were completed, according to the PHA's certification.
+• This indicator shows whether a PHA supervisor reinspects a sample of units under contract during the PHA fiscal year, which meets the minimum sample size

+- contract during the PHA fiscal year, which meets the minimum sample size requirements for quality control of HQS inspections. - Points are based on whether the required quality control reinspections were completed, according to the PHA's certification.